nexiality/documentation/commands/web/index.md

 To enable BrowserStack integration, be sure to read up on the [BrowserStack Integration](../../tipsandtricks/BrowserStackIntegration.md) page.

+### WebDriver Support
+Nexial automatically downloads required webdriver, during runtime as needed.
+Webdrivers are downloaded to user's home directory under `.nexial` folder.
+Also, a `.manifest` file with the driver details is maintained in the same directory.
+The `.manifest` file is used to check and download the latest version available based on the current OS.
+If there should be any reason not to update to the newer/latest webdriver (e.g. due to compatibility with older browser), one can disable the automatic webdriver update by setting `"neverCheck": true` in `.manifest` file.

 -----

 The "web" command type represents a series of automation commands regarding web operations.
 See below for a list of